kgrid/blog/blog/_drafts/how-it-started-how-it-s-going.md

 Interoperability probably includes demonstrating:
 * the packaged KOs can be used in other systems and platforms without special handling
-* the needs of other stakeholders and users can be met within the current KO packaging spec
+* the needs of other stakeholders and users can be mostly met within the current KO packaging spec, without a lot of contortions
-* packaged KOs can be transformed to/from or linked with other common formats for CBK and CBK-related artifacts
+* packaged KOs can be transformed to/from or linked with other common formats for CBK and CBK-related material